mercadopago/devsite-docs/guides/online-payments/checkout-pro/test-integration.en.md

 >
 > * You can generate up to 10 test user accounts simultaneously.
 Therefore, we recommend you _save each email and password._
 > * Test users expire after 60 days without activity in Mercado Pago.
-> * To make test payments we recommend using low amounts.
 > * Both buyer and seller must be test users.
-> * Use test cards, since it is not possible to withdraw money.

 ## Test the payment flow